-New Year’s Eve 2020 in Dublin: events and things to do
+New Year’s Eve 2021 in Dublin: useful information

-Spending New Year’s Eve in Dublin is considered one of the most funniest and most bizarre things to do: the proverbial desire to have fun of the Irish is unleashed to the full on December 31 but, unlike other European cities, many are the Irish who choose to escape from Dublin, leaving New Year’s Eve in Dublin to tourists who flock to the city.
+Spending New Year’s Eve in Dublin is considered one of the funniest and most bizarre things to do: the proverbial desire to have the fun of the Irish is unleashed to the full-on December 31 but, unlike other European cities, many are the Irish who choose to escape from Dublin, leaving New Year’s Eve in Dublin to tourists who flock to the city.
 So do not be surprised to find swarms of tourists in every corner: Dublin is left in the hands of tourists while the Irish tend to leave the city or to celebrate at home or in their local pubs, just to avoid chaos and crowds.
-In this guide, I’ll give you all the info you need to plan your trip to Dublin for New Year’s Eve 2020.
+In this guide, I’ll give you all the info you need to plan your trip to Dublin for New Year’s Eve.

 Where to sleep in Dublin for New Year’s Eve